-C-229-913...Other - may be, but not limited to a quilt top that is complete but not backed and guilted, sample blocks for a planned guilt, blocks created in the process of planning a quilt, etc. Include an explanation card of what was done to create the exhibit, plans you have for using/completing this project, time line for completing the project plus any other details related to the project.
+C-229-913...Other - may be, but not limited to a quilt top that is complete but not backed and quilted, sample blocks for a planned quilt, blocks created in the process of planning a quilt, etc. Include an explanation card of what was done to create the exhibit, plans you have for using/completing this project, time line for completing the project plus any other details related to the project.

-DEPT C - My Financial Future Judge: Sarah Roberts
+DEPT C - My Financial Future

-Purple award \$2.50; blue award \$2.00; red award \$1.50; white award \$1.00 Indicates not a State Fair Class
+Purple award \$6.00; blue award \$5.50; red award \$4.00; white award \$3.00

+Indicates not a State Fair Class

 General Information: Entries should be typed and then attached to a piece of colored card stock or colored poster board (limit the size of the poster board or card stock to 14" x 22" or smaller).
-You may use the front and back of the poster board..
+You may use the front and back of the poster board.
+My Financial Future

-My Financial Future Beginner/Intermediate
+Beginner/Intermediate

 C-247-001...Write 3 SMART financial goals for yourself (one should be short term, one intermediate, and one long term).
-Explain how you intend to reach each
+Explain how you intend to reach each goal you set.

 C-247-002...Income Inventory - Using page 13 as a guideline, list sources and amounts of income you earn/receive over a six month period.
 Answer the following questions: What were your income sources?
 Were there any steady income sources?
 What did you do with the income you received?
-Include your income inventory in
+Include your income inventory in the exhibit.